 1. Look at employee profiles.

 Employee profiles give you a glimpse into the lives of every person on your company intranet.
 Profiles showcase their skills, abilities, hobbies, interests, and more.
-Part of an effective internal communication strategy is encouraging employees to fill out their profiles.
+Part of having effective internal communication tools is encouraging employees to fill out their profiles.
 This includes uploading a profile photo and filling out personal interests.
 Employee profiles benefit every member of your digital workplace by treating staff like people and not names in a directory.
 It also enhances engagement and communication between colleagues.